KMVK: KMVK HD channels

-In early 2006, 107.5 HD2 began as a Traditional Jazz format to complement "The Oasis" before the station's smooth jazz format was relocated to the sub-channel.
+In early 2006, 107.5 HD2 began as a traditional jazz format to complement "The Oasis" before the station's smooth jazz format was relocated to the sub-channel.

-On November 11, 2015, KMVK-HD2 began airing a Tejano format under the name "Fierro".
+On November 11, 2015, KMVK-HD2 began airing a Tejano music format under the name "Fierro" while "The Oasis" relocated to sister station KVIL on 103.7 HD2.
+"Fierro" also airs hourly news headlines in English via the Texas State Network.

-In early February 2016, KMVK launched an HD-3 subchannel, originally named "Mega 107.5 HD3" using the slogan "Numero Uno En Exitos" (English translation: "Number One in Hits"), broadcasting a Latin Pop format that previously aired on KMVK's main frequency from 2010 to 2013.
-As of 2018, the channel was renamed "Dale!"
-(Spanish for "Go ahead") while keeping the current Latin Pop format.
+In early February 2016, KMVK launched an HD-3 subchannel, originally named "Mega 107.5 HD3" using the slogan "Numero Uno En Exitos" (English translation: "Number One in Hits"), broadcasting a Latin pop format that previously aired on KMVK's main frequency from 2010 to 2013.
+On 2018, the channel was renamed "Dale!"
+(Spanish for "Go ahead") while keeping the current Latin pop format.
+As of November 2023, the HD3 channel has been discontinued with no programming replacement.